labouga/Movies/README.md

 5. Your knowledge of Test Driven Development

 <b>Instructions on how to submit your work</b>
-1. <b>Fork</b> this repository and start working
+1. Create a private repository on GitHub
-2. Push all your changes to your own git repository
+2. Push all your changes to the git repository
 3. Deploy your application to heroku https://www.heroku.com/
 4. Send an email to <b>wilson@laboremus.no</b> and <b>davis@laboremus.no</b> with URLs to the git repository and the heroku application